Why you can trust Jerry

-If your mattress topper doesn't fit correctly, it isn’t uncommon to wake up on your mattress cover, while your sheets and mattress pad are bunched up in an uncomfortable lump where they aren't supposed to be.
+If your mattress topper doesn't fit correctly, it isn’t uncommon to wake up on your mattress cover while your sheets and mattress pad are bunched up in an uncomfortable lump where they aren't supposed to be.

 There are many reasons why a mattress topper might shift around.
 The sizing might be a bit off, the material might be too smooth to create friction between the mattress and topper, or a lack of a headboard and footboard on your bed frame can even play a role.

 Whatever the reason, you probably just want to wake up with your bedding intact.
 Don't panic and whip out the duct tape to secure your bedding in place.
-Here are a few methods you can try to prevent your mattress topper from slipping.
+Here are a few methods by Jerry you can try to prevent your mattress topper from slipping.

 We're not talking about the suspenders in your closet.
-Sheet suspenders or sheet straps work in a similar fashion.
-They are cords that clip around the corners of your sheets and tuck beneath the mattress (and above the box spring).
+Sheet suspenders or sheet straps work in a similar fashion—they are cords that clip around the corners of your sheets and tuck beneath the mattress (and above the box spring).

 If your fitted sheet is on the loose side, swap it out for a tightly fitted sheet.
 This may create enough pressure to keep the mattress topper in place.
 If you’ve also been struggling with a misbehaving bottom sheet, this solution may actually solve two problems.

 Non-skid mats are textured rubber sheets that are designed to prevent area rugs from slipping.
 They also do a great job of producing friction between mattress toppers and mattresses.